TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/PortSwigger.Web-Security.Labs/XSS - Cross Site Scripting.md

 ## 3. DOM XSS in `innerHTML` sink using source `location.search`

+String has been placed inside an `img src` attribute.
 The value of the `src` attribute is invalid and throws an error.
 This triggers the `onerror` event handler, which then calls the `alert()` function.
 	<img src=0 onerror=alert(0)>